-The astute student will ask; "Master, if there is power in death, is there power in life also?"
-The answer is yes, such power exists.
+There are those that will ask; "Master, if there is power in death, is there power in life also?"
+The answer is yes such power exists.
 However, as the path of death comes easily, the path of life is hard.
 A bitter and difficult road that is littered with the ambitions and dreams of all that have traveled it, save one.
 That One is more force than man, more power than person.
 It can be said that Abba Book is as much the magic, as the magic is him.
-Many have sought him out of the sake of that magic.
-To date none has proven worthy, not of the Master, for it is said he is kind, if a demanding and fey master.
-The magic itself has cast away all that have approached it to date.